 To ensure your tag archives are set with Index Robots Meta, navigate to Rank Math > Titles & Meta > Tags.

 In the Tags section, you can find the Tag Archives Robots Meta option.
-In case, if this option isn’t available for you, then make sure you’ve switched to the Advanced Mode in Rank Math.
+In case this option isn’t available for you, then make sure you’ve switched to the Advanced Mode in Rank Math.

 Then toggle the Tag Archives Robots Meta option as shown below so that another option to select custom robots meta settings will now appear.
 From the custom robots meta settings, select the Index checkbox and leave the No Index unchecked.